civican/legisinfo/44-1/bills/C-26/bill_text.md

 ### Section 146

-The Minister must, within three months after the end of each fiscal year, prepare a report on the administration of this Act for that fiscal year and cause a copy of the report to be laid before each House of Parliament on any of the first 15 sitting days of that House after the report is completed.
+  ****(1)**** The Minister must, within three months after the end of each fiscal year, prepare a report on the administration of this Act for that fiscal year and cause a copy of the report to be laid before each House of Parliament on any of the first 15 sitting days of that House after the report is completed.

+  **(2)** The report must include, for the fiscal year covered by the report, the following information in relation to orders made under subsection 20(1):

+    the number of orders made under subsection 20(1) and the nature of the directions set out in those orders;

+    the number of directions revoked under subsection 20(2);

+    the number of designated operators that were subject to a direction;

+    description of compliance of designated operators that partially complied with a direction;

+    description of compliance of designated operators that fully complied with a direction; and

+    an explanation of the necessity, proportionality, reasonableness and utility of the directions.

+  **(3)** The report must contain information on, among other things,

+    the number of directions issued under subsection 20(1) in the immediately preceding fiscal year;

+    the number of designated operators that were issued directions under subsection 20(1) in the immediately preceding fiscal year; and

+    any other information relating to the immediately preceding fiscal year that the Minister considers relevant, if that information is not likely to be about an identifiable designated operator or other person.

 ### Consequential Amendments